Abdelrhmanfdl/chat-service/README.md

 # Chat Chat Go - Chat Service
-An in-progress demo microservices chating application for the sake of learning and practice stuff like Golng, Scyalldb, Redis, K8S, Prometheus, ElasticSeach, and RabbitMQ
+An in-progress demo microservices chatting application for the sake of learning and practice stuff like Golng, Scyalldb, Redis, K8S, Prometheus, ElasticSeach, and RabbitMQ

 ## Service Deisgn